Brody Jenner & Josie Canseco Delete All Instagram Pics Of Each Other Amid Breakup Rumors

 Brody Jenner and Josie Canseco appear to be done.
-The couple, who made headlines for their whirlwind romance following Jenner’s split from his wife Kaitlynn Carter, have deleted all traces of one another from their Instagram pages amid rumors that they have broken up after a three-month relationship, according to Us Weekly.
+The couple, who made headlines for their whirlwind romance following Jenner’s split from his wife Kaitlynn Carter, has deleted all traces of one another from their Instagram pages amid rumors that they have broken up after a three-month relationship, according to Us Weekly.

 That means a lot of PDA pics hit the delete folder.

-After dating since August, The Hills: New Beginnings star and his model girlfriend reportedly decided they were on “different pages” in their lives, a source told TMZ.
+After dating since August, The Hills: New Beginnings star and his model girlfriend reportedly decided they were on “different pages” in their lives, sources told TMZ.
 While they surely had some things in common– both grew up in the spotlight as children of celebrities, for one — Jenner is 36-years-old and Canseco is just 22.

-Neither Jenner or Canseco have confirmed the split, but they certainly confirmed their relationship on social media over the past three months.
-Canseco posted several now-deleted photos of the two kissing and they both shared cozy snaps from a trip to Montana.
+Neither Jenner nor Canseco have confirmed the split, but they certainly confirmed their relationship on social media over the past three months.
+Canseco posted several now-deleted photos of the two kissing, and they both shared cozy snaps from a trip to Montana.

 The daughter of former MLB star Jose Canseco did keep some Brody-free pics from the Montana trip on her Instagram page, as can be seen below.
 (Note: Brody probably took them!)